kumaraankit/Advance-Javascript/README.md

 70. Write a crud operation for objects in javascript.
 71. Explain sorting, searching and comparing in javascript.
 72. Is it possible to make javascript multithreaded.
+73. What is the difference between different loops.
+74. What is the use of map, reduce and filter.

 **JAVASCRIPT BROWSER**